Aurenkeelin18/For_You_Thorough_Recruiter/US_Births/README.md

 The VIP Club from 1994 to 2014:
 - 460,584 americans have celebrated or will celebrate their 13th birthday on a Friday 13th.
 This represent 0.5% of the 85.7 millions babies born between 1994 and 2014.
 - 48,453 americans were  born on March 13th.
 This represent 0.06% of the 85.7 millions babies born between 1994 and 2014.
-- Note that March 13th 2013 fell on a Wednesday.

 ![VIP13](./USB_Images/USB_GRAPHVIP13.png)